Ascidians of the Sub-Antarctic Islands of New Zealand, Cape Expedition, 1941-1945

 Registros biológicos

-Última versión Publicado por Southwestern Pacific Ocean Biogeographic Information System (OBIS) Node en 14 de mayo de 2020 Southwestern Pacific Ocean Biogeographic Information System (OBIS) Node
+Última versión publicado por Southwestern Pacific Ocean Biogeographic Information System (OBIS) Node el may 14, 2020 Southwestern Pacific Ocean Biogeographic Information System (OBIS) Node

 Descargue la última versión de los datos como un Archivo Darwin Core (DwC-A) o los metadatos como EML o RTF: